 Workshop Brothers – CBD cafes

-Two of the Workshop Bros cafes are in Melbourne’s CBD, with the small cafe in Queen Street being more of an intimate Espresso Bar, serving quality coffee, pastries and doughnuts, and where you can pick up Workshop Brothers own brand of coffee beans.
+Two of the Workshop Bros cafes are in Melbourne’s CBD.
+The small cafe in Queen Street is actually more of an intimate Espresso Bar.
+However, like a dinky Euro-style coffee shop, it serves quality coffee, pastries and doughnuts.
+What’s more, you can pick up Workshop Brothers own brand of coffee beans as well.

 The brothers take their coffee very seriously, with a stated aim of pursuing the perfect cup: “We like to call this love in the cup; a coffee kick that really makes you feel the love“.